6 Diabetes Burnout Symptoms That Are Vital to Catch Now!

 Because diabetes doesn’t pause when you’re tired.
 Left unchecked, burnout can increase your risk of complications, poor control, and depression.
 And if you haven’t already, it’s time accept that diabetes is part of you and you are part of it.

-The Vicious Cycle: Burnout Feeds Poor Control
+Diabetes Burnout Symptoms Feeds Poor Control

 Poor control feeds shame.
 Then guilt.
 Then more burnout.
 This is where the mental loop spirals.
 We’re are different from the “normies” or non diabetics, and that’s okay.